 Tracking of Industry Customs Issues

-Your assistance in this would be much appreciated and will help us work towards a smoother border process for our industry.
+To help us work towards a smoother border process for our industry, CPMA members are encouraged to contact Shannon Sommerauer, Director of Government Relations, to share data on the volume of loads diverted for inspection, the delays, costs and other issues encountered in the marine, highway or air modes.
 Please note that all information provided will be kept confidential.
 Any information shared with CBSA will be in aggregate and will not include company names or details on specific incidents.

 Industry Best Practices - CBSA Import Requirements and Produce Examinations (Highway Mode)